Blaok/soda/README.md

 + Currently only `+,-,*,/%` operators are implemented
 + Currently `math.h` functions can be parsed but type induction is not fully implemented
 + Note that `2.0` will be a `double` number.
 To generate `float`, use `2.0f`.
 This may help reduce DSP usage
-+ SUPO is tiling-based and the size of the tile is specified in the `input` keyword.
++ SODA is tiling-based and the size of the tile is specified in the `input` keyword.
 The last dimension is omitted because it is not needed in the reuse buffer generation
 + The input, output, or the intermediate buffer can have more than 1 channels, which is helpful when dealing with things like RGB images